LeFl0w/ALGOSUP_POC/Readme.md

 - if qt5 is missing install it with `sudo apt-get install qtbase5-dev`

 ### simulation
-For now no opensource flow is indeified to run post pace and route timing simulation as the timing database for FPGA cells are not available unencrypted.
+For now this opensource flow doesn't seem to run post place and route timing simulation as the timing database for FPGA cells are not available unencrypted.

+### Running
+- execute `make` command in the folder `nextpnr_nx_example`

+## Getting started opensource flow (VTR)
+This additionnal open source flow seems to handle timing delays.

+### Install
+- clone repository with submodule vith the Tag v9.0.0
+- run the procedure located at https://github.com/verilog-to-routing/vtr-verilog-to-routing/blob/master/BUILDING.md (you will probably need to use python venv in order to resolve depency failure with system python)

 # Worth looking at ...
 - python API for Nanoxplore Impulse : https://files.nanoxplore.com/f/263e38b58862428ebef9/?dl=1